chris-hmmr/git-tutorial/README.md

 print("Hello, YOUR NAME!")
 ```
 - Commit and push your branch to origin.
 DO NOT MERGE
-- Create a new file, named `hello_world.py` and write an hello world python script in there.
-- Commit and push your branch to origin.
-DO NOT MERGE

 ## General Tips
 - Keep your commits small (aka few changes in every commit)